ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 **You can’t hide**.
 Everyone will be looking to you for guidance. **Especially in bad, scary times**.

-- Almost no one will tell you what to do or what the "right" thing to do is.
+- Almost no one will tell you what to do or what the “right” thing to do is.
 It’s all up to you.
 - People will turn to you for answers and instructions.
 It’s all up to you.
 - People will turn to you for motivation.
 It’s all up to you.